 My animation makes use of commercially recorded music.
 Is that OK?

 You are responsible for securing the necessary permissions and licenses for audio material that is contained in your work.
-If your music was not created originally for your film or video, or if you are using another person's music, you must obtain the necessary permissions or required licenses.
+If your music was not created originally for your content, or if you are using another person's music, you must obtain the necessary permissions or required licenses.
 We will not purchase these rights for you.

 No. You are responsible for your accommodation and travel expenses.
 For details, please refer to the Presenter Recognition Policy.

 Why are your technical requirements so specific?

 The technical requirements are very specific to make the submission process more streamlined for you.
 The submission process utilizes Sohonet digital transfer services.
 We have carefully selected codecs and resolution formats that are easily accessible to all, offer the highest quality with the least amount of data loss, while offering a much more streamlined post and DI process.
 This ensures that the material you send us, if accepted, will look amazing on the big screen!